Flutterby is medicine for the soul.

 - Commissioned work of ink and water color and paper mache, 1990-Present

-- Artwork hangs in hotels, private homes and commercial office space.
+- Artwork hangs in hotels, private homes and commercial office space and sold in galleries and retail establishments

 - Carnegie Visual Arts and Performing Arts Center—Flutterby artwork and dramatic presentation